 About the course

 Castle Newnham works in partnership with the University of Bedfordshire to provide you with a course that has a predominantly professional focus.
 You will undertake placements in two different schools and spend one week in a primary setting during your training.
-You will be supported throughout by a skilled, energetic and dedicated Science team and an experienced mentor.
+You will be supported throughout by a skilled, energetic and dedicated maths department team and an experienced mentor.

 Each Friday is spent at the University of Bedfordshire alongside other PGCE students.

-Interviews take place in the morning at Castle Newnham where you will get the chance to meet the Federation Principal; look around the school; observe a Science lesson and meet the staff and pupils.
+Interviews take place in the morning at Castle Newnham where you will get the chance to meet the Federation Principal; look around the school; observe a maths lesson and meet the staff and pupils.